treweathers/Hammack_Proof_Solutions/README.md

 Right side: $\frac{n!}{k!(n-k)!} \cdot \frac{k!}{2!(k-2)!} = \frac{n!}{2!(k-2)!(n-k)!}$.
 Both sides simplify to the same expression. $\square$

-Since you're digging the storytelling method, let’s leave the factorials behind for a second.
-These two are actually great examples of "Committee with a Subcommittee" and "The Star Player" stories!

 ### Story for $\binom{n}{2}\binom{n-2}{k-2} = \binom{n}{k}\binom{k}{2}$

 **The Scenario:** You have a pool of $n$ athletes.
 You need to pick a **Team of $k$ players**, and from that team, you need to designate **2 Co-Captains**.